ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Everything worth while is an act of courage.

 Courage is exciting.
 It pushes to act beyond what one believes is possible.
+So get excited by the challenge and push yourself beyond what you think is possible.

 Paragons: Jocko Willink, Super Saiyan Blue - Son Goku, Bounce Man - Monkey D Luffy, Byan Mode - Naruto, Batman